Skip To Main Content

 Co-requisite: Zoology: Large Animal Care

 Zoology/Veterinary Science is designed to impart information about the causes, diagnosis, and treatment of diseases and injuries in animals, emphasizing both large and small animals.
+Veterinary ethics and legal issues in the veterinary industry as well as surgical assisting procedures are included in this course.
+Upon completion of this course the student will be eligible to take the Certified Veterinary Assistant Exam (CVA).
 Business management and interpersonal skills required for a successful veterinary practice will also be emphasized.
 This course is available for science credit.
-AG 0590
+State CTE code 181018 - STEM course

 Updated